These rules are a license to discriminate and deny people health care.

 The truth is, no matter what they might be called, these laws aren’t being used to protect the free exercise of religion.
-Too often, they just help some Americans use their religion as an excuse to discriminate against and harm others.
-How un-American is that?
+Instead, they allow religious and moral beliefs to be used as an excuse to discriminate against others.